 Alternate-day fasting is one way to do intermittent fasting.

-The most common version of this diet actually involves “modified” fasting where you can eat 500 calories on fasting day.
+The most common version of this diet involves “modified” fasting, where you can eat around 500 calories on fasting days.

-Alternate-day fasting is a very powerful weight loss tool, and can help lower your risk of heart disease and type 2 diabetes.
+Alternate-day fasting may help promote weight loss and may help lower risk factors related to heart disease and type 2 diabetes.